 Please find below the counselling agreement between Sarah Comerford and yourself as the client.
 This details practice around confidentiality, data protection, fees and privacy.

 Your counselling sessions will take place at the same time, day and place each week, unless a change is agreed in advance by counsellor and client.
 Each session will last 50 minutes.
 The duration of sessions will be reviewed by the counsellor and client together with an appropriate time given for ending counselling.

-Each session will cost £50, you will be required to pay by cash or bank transfer.
+Each session will cost £50, you will be required to pay by bank transfer.
 Payment is required at the beginning of each session or you can pay for sessions in advance.
 Payment must be made no later than 48 hours after your session.

 The agreed time slot is allocated to you for the duration of your counselling on the understanding that you will attend all sessions.
 Advance notice of at least 24 hours is required if you are unable to attend a session, otherwise full payment will be required.
 If you miss a session without contacting me, I will assume you no longer wish to continue counselling and your time slot will be reallocated.